-MUSICIAN: Annie is an old timey banjo player who also accompanies herself on acoustic guitar.
-She is a singer of old songs and new, including Americana, contemporary singer-songwriter songs, ballads, Appalachian tunes and more.
-Annie has also been a jazz vocalist for over 30 years.
+MUSICIAN: Annie Patterson is a singer of old songs and new, including Americana, contemporary singer-songwriter songs, ballads and jazz.

-LISTEN: Here is a Youtube video of Annie singing Gone, Gonna Rise Again (by Si Kahn) off her album Mountain Side.
-Annie's jazz trio, Girls From Mars has just released a new cd called Return to Planet Swing.
-You can listen to a teaser video of Annie singing Drum Boogie by Gene Krupa off their new cd.
+LISTEN: Here is a Youtube video of Gone, Gonna Rise Again (by Si Kahn) off Annie's album Mountain Side.
+Her jazz trio, Girls From Mars latest cd is called Return to Planet Swing.
+Here's Annie singing Drum Boogie by Gene Krupa as well as Annie singing the beautiful ballad Don't Blame Me off their new cd.

 PERFORMANCE HISTORY: Annie Patterson has performed and led music retreats at folk festivals, coffee houses, schools and camps throughout North America, New Zealand, the Netherlands and the British Isles.
 Known for co-creating the popular songbooks Rise Up Singing (Sing Out, Inc 1988) and Rise Again (Hal Leonard Pub 2016), along with her husband, Peter Blood, Annie is also a performer and recording artist.
 She has honed her skills as a song leader, jazz vocalist and singer songwriter over the last 3 decades.
 She is one of 3 lead vocalists with the swing band Girls from Mars and is a guest vocalist with The O-Tones, a swing band based in Western MA.